KDE/documentation-docs-krita-org/reference_manual/default_python_plugins.rst

     Customize your shortcuts by editing the configurations in :menuselection:`Settings --> Configure Krita --> Keyboard Shortcuts`, and then change the "Activate Brush Preset" actions under "Ten Brushes".

+Workflow Buttons

+    Docker that allows you to create multi-action buttons.
+Each button can select a tool, a brush preset, a color, and launch a python script.

 Workflow Improvements
 ~~~~~~~~~~~~~~~~~~~~~